gvwilson/thirdbit/fiction/iffy/index.md

 They said goodbye by the bow of the Marine cutter.
 "You come along by that dinner, aye?"
-De poked Iffy in the ribs.
+Honesty poked Iffy in the ribs.
 "Y' maw skinny."

 Iffy blushed.